peterjc/thapbi-pict/docs/custom_database/build_db.rst

 expects the sequences to be pre-trimmed (it does not do primer trimming).
 Second, it does not use heuristics but simply assumes the FASTA description line is an identifier followed by the species name *only*.

-Well actually, ``thapbi_pict curated-import`` is a little more sophisiticated as it allows a non-redundant FASTA input where a single sequence can have several entries in the same record using a separator which defaults to the semi-colon, e.g. ``>ID2 genus species one;ID2 genus species two``.